Mariano Paredes: Early life

 Mariano Paredes y Arrillaga was born in Mexico in the year 1797 and began his military career as a cadet on 6 January 1812, during the Mexican War of Independence, initially fighting on the side of the Spanish loyalists.
 He was promoted to second lieutenant standard bearer in 1816 and in 1818 joined a company of grenadiers.
-He saw action twenty times when in March, 1821 his regiment switched sides and joined Agustín de Iturbide's Plan of Iguala.
+He saw action twenty times when, in March 1821, his regiment switched sides and joined Agustín de Iturbide's Plan of Iguala.
 He joined in the battles that occurred prior to the Trigarantine Army's entrance into Mexico City.
 At Acámbaro Iturbide promoted him to captain of chasseurs.
-In the action at Arroyo Hondo, he formed part of the reconnoitering party made up thirty men and a few horses under the command of Epitacio Sanchez and they were able to hold off a superior Spanish force until Iturbide arrived with reinforcements and the Spaniards were repulsed.
-For his services at this battle Iturbide granted Paredes a coat of arms.
-He was present at San Luis de la Paz where seven hundred prisoners of war were taken and he took part in the siege and capture of Querétaro and Mexico City for which he was promoted to the rank of lieutenant colonel.
+In the action at Arroyo Hondo, he formed part of the reconnoitring party made up of thirty men and a few horses under the command of Epitacio Sanchez, and they were able to hold off a superior Spanish force until Iturbide arrived with reinforcements and the Spaniards were repulsed.
+For his services at this battle, Iturbide granted Paredes a coat of arms.
+He was present at San Luis de la Paz where seven hundred prisoners of war were taken, and he took part in the siege and capture of Querétaro and Mexico City, for which he was promoted to the rank of lieutenant colonel.

 After independence, he continued to serve in the military.
-His superiors viewed him as quarrelsome and Paredes found himself sent to the distant western provinces, embarking from San Blas, but a storm obliged him to return to port and continue the journey on land.
+His superiors viewed him as quarrelsome, and Paredes found himself sent to the distant western provinces, embarking from San Blas, but a storm obliged him to return to port and continue the journey on land.
 In 1831, he was granted the rank of general.